ShabazBadshah/shabazbadshah.com/README.md

 ![logo](./readme-logo.png)

-# V4 - shabazbadshah.github.io
+# V5 - shabazbadshah.github.io

-This is the 4th iteration of my site.
-All pervious iterations of my site have been built using [Jekyll](http://jekyllrb.com/)) which sufficed for my needs at the time.
-However this solution was not scalable.
-With the recent paradigm shift to composing frontends using components, this was a good time as any to switch over to [React](https://reactjs.org/) via [Gatsby](gatsbyjs.org/).
+This is the 5hth iteration of my site.
+My pervious iteration of my site was built using [Jekyll](https://www.gatsbyjs.com/) which sufficed for my needs at the time.
+However I've been using NextJS for all my projects (including professional) and have been loving it.
+I've done lots of work with it and can use existing work to iterate on my personal site faster.

 ## 🏁 Site Goals

-1. To hook into the vast technological ecosystem of Javascript and React
-2. To provide a more modern UX/UI experience to visitors
+1. Move to NextJS framework away from GatsbyJS (this is looking the last-ever framework I'll need)
+2. Utilize MUI library since I've been using it for all my professional and hobby projects
-3. To allow more easier maintainability of the codebase
+3. Allow for easier maintainability of the codebase
-4. Gain the ability to host more than one "blog" on the same site
-5. Introduce a client side "omnibar-like" search

 ## 💻 System Preparation